cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 </Aside>

-Now that we have a class, we need tell Cloudflare that this class is a Durable Object class, so that Cloudflare can begin tracking instances of this class and allowing other workers to contact those instances.
+Now that we have a class, we need tell Cloudflare that this class is a Durable Object class, so that the runtime can create instances of this class and allow Workers to contact those instances.

 Durable Objects are written using a new kind of Workers syntax based on ES Modules.
 ES Modules differ from regular JavaScript files in that they have imports and exports.
 As you saw above, we wrote `export class DurableObjectExample` when defining our class.
 The `export` statement makes the class visible to the system, so that the Workers Runtime can instantiate it directly.